Grandma’s Homemade Thin Egg Noodles Recipe

 2. Your noodles will be no better than your stock.
 Grandma said so.

 My favorite way to prepare chicken stock is to put the bones of a rotisserie chicken into a slow cooker overnight.
-If you prefer, you could try the recipe I use for my Chicken and Dumplings, but I would leave out the lemon juice.
+You could try the recipe I use for my Chicken and Dumplings, but I would leave out the lemon juice.

-3. Don’t be deceived by the small amount of dough produced by this recipe.
+3. Don’t be deceived by the small amount of dough this recipe produces.

-It has a way of birthing babies, and you will begin to think you won’t finish cutting noodles before Santa drops down the chimney.
+This dough has a way of “birthin’ babies.”
+You will begin to think you won’t finish cutting noodles before Santa drops down the chimney.

 This recipe makes enough for 4-5 people or even more if there’s a lot of other food, such as Thanksgiving.
-I usually double the recipe for a big family gathering.
+I usually make two batches for a big family gathering.

 4. Don’t throw out the egg whites with the shells.